ckaznocha/marathon-resource/README.md

 *   `time_out`: *Required.* How long, in seconds, to wait for Marathon to deploy the app.
 Timed out deployments will roll back and fail the job.

 *   `replacements`: *Optional.* A `name`/`value` list of templated strings in the app.json to replace during the deploy.
 Useful for things such as passwords or urls that change.
+If value is a file path the files content will replace value.

 *   `restart_if_no_update`: *Optional.* If Marathon doesn't detect any change in your app.json it won't deploy a new version.
 Setting this to `true` will restart an existing app causing a new version.
 Default is `false`.